graphitemaster/neothyne/docs/SCRIPTING.md

 let new if else while fn method
 ```

-Neo is *case-sensitive* all of the following are unique identifiers:
+Neo is *case-sensitive*, all of the following are unique identifiers:
 ```
 foo FOO Foo
 ```

-The following is a list of recognized tokens
+The following is a list of recognized tokens:
 ```
 + - * / // /* */ ! == != = < !< > !> <= !<= >= !>= ( ) { } [ ] , ; "
 ```